-We’ll look at BHRT as a solution in a moment – but let’s first discuss the causes and consequences in more detail.
+We’ll explore BHRT as a solution shortly, but first, let’s dive into the causes and effects of low testosterone in women.

 What Causes Low Testosterone in Females?